amphinicy/marine-traffic-client-api/README.md

 ## List all API call methods

-There are quite a few api call methods and it's quite usefull to have a complete list of the in one place.
+There are quite a few api call methods and it's quite usefull to have a complete list in one place.

 There is one very useful python package called `dumpit` with which you can easily list all methods and descriptions: